SurrealAI/surreal/docs/on-boarding.md

 * Ask Yuke to add you to the surreal-dev google cloud project.
 * (Skip this unless you are adding new dependencies to the codebase, which should be rare) Install [docker](https://www.docker.com)
 * Install [google cloud commandline tools](https://cloud.google.com/sdk/).
-* To talk to kubernetes, we have a kurreal wrapper that orchestrates experiments.
-Copy `<surreal_path>/surreal/kube/sample.surreal.yml` to `~/.surreal.yml`.
+* To talk to kubernetes, we have a commandline wrapper `kurreal` that orchestrates experiments. `kurreal` requires some configs.
+* Copy `<surreal_path>/surreal/kube/sample.surreal.yml` to `~/.surreal.yml`.
 Update your `~/.surreal.yml` following the comments in the file.
 * Install `kubectl`.
 This is the commandline tool to talk to a kubernetes cluster.
-You can use [the official guide](https://kubernetes.io/docs/tasks/tools/install-kubectl/) or `gcloud components install kubectl`
+You can use [the official guide](https://kubernetes.io/docs/tasks/tools/install-kubectl/) or do `gcloud components install kubectl`
 * Now we need to configure google cloud config to our project/cluster/zone.
 Do the following
 ```bash
 gcloud config set project surreal-dev-188523